Mood (psychology): Positive mood

-Positive mood can be caused by many different aspects of life, as well as have certain effects on people as a whole.
+Positive mood can be caused by many different aspects of life, and can have certain effects on people as a whole.
 Good mood is usually considered a state without an identified cause; people cannot pinpoint exactly why they are in a good mood.
 People seem to experience a positive mood when they have a clean slate, have had a good night's sleep, and feel no sense of stress in their life.

 People tend to be generally in a good mood.
-There have been many studies done on the effect of positive emotion on the cognitive mind, and there is speculation that positive mood can affect our minds in good or bad ways.
+There have been many studies done on the effect of positive emotion on the cognitive mind and there is speculation that positive mood can affect our minds in good or bad ways.
 Generally, positive mood has been found to enhance creative problem solving and flexible yet careful thinking.
 Some studies have stated that positive moods let people think creatively, freely, and be more imaginative.
 Positive mood can also help individuals in situations in which heavy thinking and brainstorming are involved.
 In one experiment, individuals who were induced with a positive mood enhanced performance on the Remote Associates Task (RAT), a cognitive task that requires creative problem solving.
 Moreover, the study also suggests that being in a positive mood broadens or expands the breadth of attentional selection such that information that may be useful to the task at hand becomes more accessible for use.
 Consequently, greater accessibility of relevant information facilitates successful problem solving.
 Positive mood also facilitates resistance to temptations, especially with regard to unhealthy food choices.
 Interpersonal relationships have also been shown to have an effect on maintaining a positive mood.
 Social activities correlate with positive mood as well indicating that social interactions with people may increase an individual's positive mood.
-Therefore, people that are isolated from society or in the out-group may have a more negative mood than individuals that have a strong social circle.
+Therefore, people who are isolated from society or in the out-group may have a more negative mood than individuals that have a strong social circle.